-South Fork American - Full River
+South Fork American - Super 1 day

 The Full River One Day trip is a great choice for whitewater rafters looking to get the maximum rafting experience in a one day trip.
 This river trip is ideal for rugged paddlers.
 These trips meet at 9:00AM at River park resort and cover both the upper and lower sections in one 7 hour day.